Pokemon Go: What Is It? Are There Risks?

 Before 2016, I had not heard of Pokémon "Go."
 I had heard of the Pokémon trading cards, video games, animated TV shows and toys but was not aware it had moved into the mobile device realm.
 It is a game where players can capture and train fictional characters in order to form teams for competition.
 "Pokémon" is short for pocket monster, a Japanese abbreviation and invention.
-However, Pokémon Go is now a mobile game released July 2016 by a company named Niantic for iOS and Android devices.
+Pokémon Go is a mobile game released July 2016 by a company named Niantic for iOS and Android devices.

 Pappajohn Sculpture Park: A PokeStop

 Gamers flock to this location to capture and train their fictional characters in a "gym."